When does voting close in the Tory leadership contest?

 New prime minister will succeed Boris Johnson on Tuesday 6 September

-Britain’s next prime minister will be decided on Monday 5 September when the Conservative Party leadership race finally draws to a close after eight weeks of bitter campaigning.
+Britain’s next prime minister will be decided on Monday 5 September, when the Conservative Party leadership race finally draws to a close at 5pm, after eight weeks of bitter campaigning.

 Either foreign secretary Liz Truss or former chancellor Rishi Sunak will succeed Boris Johnson in 10 Downing Street once the votes of the official Tory membership, believed to be just 170,000 people, have been counted and collated.